-All applications need to be submitted through the RO of the research partner who will host the applicant.
-They must also be based at an organisation eligible to hold research council funding.
+The RO must be eligible to hold research council funding.
 Further information on eligible organisations can be found on the UK Research and Innovation (UKRI) website.

 Applications must be prepared by the clinical applicant, who in turn must be Je-S registered with a 'Research Proposals' Je-S account type.
 Applicants should ensure that their RO is Je-S registered well in advance of the deadline and are advised to contact their research office in advance of creating their Je-S account to ensure the account request is approved when submitted.